felipebpassos/AtendeMais/README.md

 - **Schedule and Appointment Management**: Patients and healthcare professionals can manage availability, book appointments, and receive reminders.
 - **Advanced Search**: Advanced search functionality with filters to help users find professionals by specialty, price, or location.
-- **Video Calls**: Integrated video call functionality using OpenVidu (WebRTC) for secure and seamless consultations.
+- **Video Calls**: Integrated video call functionality using WebRTC protocol for secure and seamless consultations.
 - **File Uploads**: Upload and manage medical files and images directly within the app.
 - **Notifications**: Automated email notifications and push notifications to keep users updated.
 - **Payments**: Secure payment processing with credit card tokenization and PIX integration via ASAS.